 It’s easier to form good habits when the people around you do it as well.
 Next time you sit down to dinner, collect all the phones and set them in the middle of the table.
 The first person who reaches for theirs before the meal is over is responsible for doing the dishes.

-Speaking of Facebook, remember when you actually had to speak to a person to congratulate them rather then just clicking on an icon of a thumb?
-You see your colleague at the office every day.
-Rather than clicking “like,” why not bring her a cup of coffee and tell her in person that you’re happy about her upcoming wedding?
+Speaking of Facebook, remember when you actually had to speak to a person to congratulate them rather than just clicking on an icon of a thumb?
+Rather than clicking “like,” why not plan a date to go for a walk with a loved one or close friend?
+Take this moment to talk to them properly and show them how much they mean to you.
 The personal interaction will do you both a world of good.

-Nobody is telling you to give up technology cold turkey, but limiting your online life is always a good idea.
-Next time you’re in a café with friends, try talking to them instead of your Instagram followers—posting all the juicy gossip can wait until you get home.
+Making the decision to be practice kindness in your life by engaging in self-care and treating yourself with the compassion you would a friend or family member can be incredibly powerful.
+Nobody is telling you to give up technology cold turkey, but limiting your online life will benefit not just you and your happiness, but those around you as well.
+Next time you’re out with friends, try talking to them instead of your Instagram followers—posting all the juicy gossip can wait until you get home.